aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 ### Use Custom Default Deny Rules instead of the default firewall policy actions

 * In the Network Firewal Policy options there are "default actions" that can be selected.
 Today the actions don't yet include "Application Reject Established."
-The "reject" action sends a TCP reset packet to the client when something is blocked so so that the connection fails gracefully.
+The "reject" action sends a TCP reset packet to the client when something is blocked so that the connection fails gracefully.
 We reccomend that customers create their own "Default Deny" Suricata compatbile rule group with the following default deny custom rules in it, then place this rule group at the very end of their firewall policy.
 Customers should not combine these custom default deny rules with any firewall default actions.

 * Option 1 - Blanket "Application Reject Established"
 ```